shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/universal-pixel-sdk-for-ios.md

 ### Requirements

-The SDK requires the follwoing components:
+The SDK requires the following components:

 - macOS Mojave 10.14.4+
 - iOS 9+